venkataramant/basic-commands/softskills/english/english-words.md

     phenomenon
     pit [a large hole in the groun] pitfalls [a hidden or unsuspected danger or difficulty.]
     Predator and Prey
+    Prevent, Detect and Eliminate
+    Possibilites are endless.
+    prose
+    perpetuate
+    Prompt
+    possibilites are limitless
 	primitive
     Proportional scaling
     preferences
     Precise
     Precious
     primitive
     prejudice
     preval
     primitive